-- Understand what constitutes academic honesty and an authentic piece of academic work for submission during any of the examination periods. - Understand what constitutes malpractice, particularly plagiarism and collusion. - Receive guidance on the skills of academic writing and acknowledging sources. - Know and understand the consequences/penalties that are evoked, when guilty malpractice occurs.
+- Understand what constitutes academic integrity and an authentic piece of academic work for submission during any examination period. - Understand what constitutes malpractice, particularly plagiarism and collusion. - Receive guidance on the skills of academic writing and acknowledging sources. - Know and understand the consequences/penalties that are invoked, when guilty malpractice occurs.